publiccodenet/about/activities/standard-maintainance/preparing-community-call.md

 ---
 type: Guide
-explains: How to prepare a community call
+explains: Step-by-step for the preparations
 redirect_from:
     - activities/codebase-stewardship/community-calls/preparing-community-call
 ---